 Getting Better Data

 Employees that complete exit interviews are at a unique point in the employer/employee relationship.
-They have already decided that they are leaving, and their input and feedback at this point can offer a range of benefits to the organization.
-The problem is that many companies simply fail to do them properly.
-A Harvard Business Review study shows the following breakdown of who was responsible for the process:
+They’ve already made the decision to leave, however their feedback and input can offer a range of benefits to the organization.
+The problem is companies simply fail to do exit interviews properly.
+A Harvard Business Review study shows the following breakdown of who is responsible for the process:

 - 71% HR department

 This is surprising because in most cases departing employees will not speak honestly to a supervisor if the reason they are leaving is because of the supervisor.
 Yet one in five companies allows supervisors to take the reins in this critical discussion.
 This neglects the actual potential an exit interview has to make meaningful improvements.

 The bulk of companies do however, leave this to the HR team.
 Which makes more sense, but it can still be problematic.
 In these situations you might have a manager that exhibits extreme aggressive communication or non-constructive feedback, employees may still be uncomfortable coming forward with their reason for leaving.
 Employees may fear retaliation and just want to move on.

 That leaves us with the smallest portion of companies that use outside support to manage the process.
 What does this 1% know that others don’t?
 Here are some of the benefits to this approach: